 So, what are they buying to signal their status?

 They are spending more on organic, non-GMO foods and pricey private kindergartens for their kids.
-The aspirational class is looking for something that can’t be “mass produced” because everyone can get that.
-Therefore, things like craft brews, craft furniture, craft clothes are in greater demand.
+The aspirational class is looking for something that can’t be “mass-produced” because everyone can get that.
+Therefore, things like craft brews, craft furniture, and craft clothes are in greater demand.
+Even better, many sales reps want more experiences, versus more items, as the rise of decluttering surges (Marie Kondo, anyone?).